 All denominations are participating in Walk to Emmaus retreats which are extremely seductive.
 Participants leave them claiming to be completely renewed, committed to Christ and on a spiritual high.
 It is difficult to argue with such lofty concepts as Emmaus walk initiates are encouraged to pursue—concepts such as piety (giving our hearts to Christ), study (giving our minds to Christ), and action (giving our hands to Christ).
 But we must remember that Satan can and does appear as an angel of light.
 His ministers masquerade as ministers of righteousness.

-These Chrysalis and Emmaus Walk spiritual renewal retreats are nothing less than a potent blend of rat poison.
+These Chrysalis and Emmaus Walk spiritual renewal retreats are a potent blend of rat poison.
 Rat poison is 98-99% good stuff.
 And the higher the percentage of good ingredients the poison contains the more of it the rats are likely to ingest.
 But in the end, it doesn’t matter how good the good stuff is, it’s that tiny 1% of bad stuff that kills the rat.